 Provides both the basis for a solid education in the fundamentals of database technology and an introductory coverage of SQL.
 Topics include database management systems, relational data base systems, query languages, and application development systems.
-Pre-requisite: CSC-111 OR CSC-115 systems compare with each other.
+Pre-requisite: CSC-111 OR CSC-115 OR CSC-117 OR CSC-118

+CSC 227 Intro to Operating Systems 3 CR

+This course is structured to explain the functions of an operating system.
+During the course, students will be introduced to what operating systems are, what they do, how they do it, how their performance can be evaluated, and how various operating systems compare with each other.
 The main purpose of this course is to give students a solid background in the components of the operating system, their function and goals, and how to interact and interrelate with them.

-Intro to Operating Systems This course is structured to explain the functions of an operating system.
-During the course, students will be introduced to what operating systems are, what they do, how they do it, how their performance can be evaluated, and how various operating